jakekeeys/Roid-Macros/docs/conditions/casting.md

 # casting / nocasting

-This condition will only fire when a target is casting a spell.
+This [SuperWoW] condition will only fire when a target is casting a spell.
 Can be inverted by adding `no` in front of `casting`

 ## Examples